mercuryworks/developers-handbook/_posts/2018-01-10-front-end-development-browser-support.markdown

 ## Determining Support

 The above stats are just for reference.
 Know your target audience!
 Look at analytics beforehand, if possible.
-Some clients may need deeper browser support, such as older IE. Discuss with your PO/RM (and with Chris during estimating for sales purposes) at the start of the project.
+Some clients may need deeper browser support, such as [older Internet Explorer](/developers-handbook/front-end-development/internet-explorer).
+Discuss with your PO or RM at the start of the project.

 As a general guide, if a browser falls below 2% usage (and the trend is that its usage is falling), it is safe to not provide support for that browser.
-Again, discuss with your PO/RM to set proper client and Mercury expectations.
+Again, discuss with your PO or RM to set proper client and Mercury expectations.

 ## References